benders5e/benders5e/firebender.md

 Link: https://homebrewery.naturalcrit.com/edit/24oFxIIOYo

 # Firebender
 Fire is the element of power.
-Firebenders must be able to maintain a constant source of energy and balance in battle, unleashing a volley of direct, successive attacks.
+Firebenders must be able to maintain a constant source of energy and balance in battle and direct it through unflinching conviction.
+This energy comes from within, but is strengthened by the sun and some other natural phenomena.

-Some more stuff about firebenders.

-And even more.
+Firebenders are fierce fighters, unleashing volleys of direct, successive attacks, often lacking proper defensive measures.

 ### Chi
 Benders make careful study of a magical energy called chi that flows through living bodies.
-Firebenders harness this power within themselves to create and control fire.
+Firebenders have mastered control of the chi within themselves and are able to extend its influence beyond their body.
+They are remarkable among benders in that their energy takes physical form as fire, though they can also control existing flames.
+Firebenders learned firebending from the dragons, the original firebenders.

 ### Community and Training
-Fire Nation, dragons, and stuff.
-What it means to leave.
+Most firebenders live in the Fire Nation, though the Earth Kingdom also harbors a significant minority of firebenders.
+During the Hundred Year War, firebending was twisted into a tool for oppression and powered by hatred and anger through extreme militarism.
+During this period, the Fire Nation became an oppressive and imperialist society, enforcing strict laws and traditions that were perpetuated through propaganda and state-approved teachings.
+Many people of the Fire Nation never knew a different way of life and were unaware of the horrors perpetuated by their nation in other parts of the world.

+Firebenders generally only ventured outside their homeland as part of the military and were trained to use their bending for these means.
+After the War, the nation was reborn, with emphasis placed on fire as a bringer of life instead of estruction.

 ### Creating a Firebender
 As you make your firebender character, think about ...
-- Whether you are from the Fire Nation, one of its colonies, or somewhere else entirely.
+- **Where you are from.** Are from the Fire Nation?
+One of its colonies in the Earth Kingdom?
+Somewhere else entirely?
-- What status do you hold in the Fire Nation?
-- How you began training in firebending.
-Were your parents firebenders?
+- **How you began training in firebending.** Were your parents firebenders?
 Your siblings?
 When did you first learn of your abilities?
 Who became your bending master?
-- Why did you leave your home?
+- **Why you left home.** Did the Hundred Years War call you to fight or cause you to flee?
+Are you helping to rebuild the rest of the world after the war?
+Or are you simply satisfying a yearning for adventure?

 Because of the passionate nature of fire, firebenders tend towards extreme alignments and are rarely neutral.